-November was officially designated as a heritage month to recognize America’s original inhabitants and celebrate their rich culture and contributions in 1990, then referred to as National American Indian Heritage Month.
-But efforts to pay tribute to Indigenous people started long before.
+November was officially designated as a heritage month in 1990 to recognize America’s original inhabitants and celebrate their rich culture and contributions, then referred to as National American Indian Heritage Month.
+However, efforts to pay tribute to Indigenous people started long before.

-Red Fox James, a member of the Blackfeet Nation, rode horseback across the U.S. seeking approval for a day to honor Native Americans and presented an endorsement from 24 states to the White House in 1915.
+Red Fox James, a member of the Blackfeet Nation, rode horseback across the U.S. seeking approval for a day to honor Native Americans.
+In 1915, he presented an endorsement from 24 states to the White House.
 The first official American Indian Day was declared by the New York state governor in May 1916.
+President Joe Biden’s 2024 proclamation for this heritage month makes a commitment to work with Native communities to “write a new and better chapter in American history.”

-This year’s theme is “Celebrating Tribal Sovereignty and Identity.”
-There are 574 federally recognized nations, tribes, and pueblos within the U.S. comprising over 3.7 million people.
+There are 574 federally recognized nations, tribes, and pueblos within the U.S. comprising about 9 million people who identify as American Indian, Alaska Native, Native American, and Indigenous.
 Self-governance is at the heart of Native people’s ability to protect and enhance the health, safety, and welfare of their communities.

 Red Fox James, one of the early proponents of a federal holiday honoring Indigenous people within the U.S. (Library of Congress)